DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "That thing?"

-"Vanessa called it [rasterrizer].
+"Vanessa called it [rasterizer].
 It also attacked us at the place where you've been held."

 He was talking about monster that suddenly appeared in the middle of fight with Vanessa.

 [You bastard, I see now...
 I understand now...
-You're rasterrizer!]
+You're rasterizer!]

 It was quite bizarre creature that looked like a ragged doll of girl with several missing parts.
 It had wings and two heads, moreover out of it's body was also growing some strange things.